uchicago-cs/cmsc22000/website/content/labs/lab5.md

 {{% /warning %}}

-Next, let’s implement a few slightly more complex functions that compute things about circles: `circle_diameter`, `circle_circumference`, and `circle_area`.
+Next, let’s use TDD to implement a few slightly more complex functions that compute things about circles:

+* `circle_diameter`, `circle_circumference`, and `circle_area`.
 Each of these functions should take a pointer to a `circle_t` struct as input, and return a `double`.
 The logic should be self-explanatory.
+* `circle_overlap`: Takes pointers to two `circle_t` structs as input, and returns one of the following values:
+  * `0`: The circles do not overlap in any way.
+  * `1`: The circles overlap at a singular point (you do not need to compute this point)
+  * `2`: The circles overlap, and the area of overlap is non-zero (you do not need to compute this area).
+Note that this also includes a circle being wholly contained inside another circle.

+You are allowed to consult online sources to find the exact formula for determining whether two circles overlap (this is often referred to the *intersection* of two circles).
+As usual, you must cite these sources.

-When writing tests, you may find the function `cr_assert_float_eq` helpful.
+When writing the tests for the first three functions, you may find the function `cr_assert_float_eq` helpful.
 As you know, floating-point arithmetic on computers is not 100% accurate; `cr_assert_float_eq` allows you to check that the first value you supply to it is within some range of the second value.
 For example:

 ```c
 circle_t *c = circle_new(point_new(0, 0), 5)
 cr_assert_float_eq(circle_area(c), 3.14159*5*5, 10E-4, “Circle area wasn’t correct!”);
 ```

-This checks whether or not our `circle_area` function is within 10^-4 (0.0001) of the expected value.
+This checks whether or not our `circle_area` function is within 10<sup>-4</sup> (0.0001) of the expected value.

 As above, you should use the TDD workflow when implementing these new functions.

-Finally, you should add a `task2.txt` file that explains each test in the same manner as task 1.
+Finally, as before, you should include header comments in all the tests you write.

-Congratulations, you are now done with lab 5!